 The following tables provide the remaining maturity distribution by category for loans and leases and off balance sheet credit commitments, which includes unfunded commitments and letters of credit.
 The contractual amounts of off balance sheet credit commitments represent the maximum exposure to credit loss in the event of default by the borrower if the borrower were to fully draw against the commitment.
 The Company manages this credit risk using the same credit policies it applies to loans.
 Management assesses the borrower's credit worthiness to determine the necessary collateral, which may include marketable securities, receivables, inventory, equipment, and real estate.
-For additional information, refer to the "Lending Activities" section of the MD&A in Truist's Annual Report on Form 10-K for the year ended December 31, 2020 and Quarterly Report on Form 10-Q for the period ended June 30, 2021.
+For additional information, refer to the "Lending Activities" section of the MD&A in Truist's Annual Report on Form 10-K for the year ended December 31, 2021.

-Table 5-1 Carrying Amount of Loans and Leases by Maturity and Exposure Type June 30, 2021
+Table 5-1 Carrying Amount of Loans and Leases by Maturity and Exposure Type December 31, 2021